I'M GETTING MARRIED IN COLOMBIA:

 2. CITIZENSHIP: Document your identity and current proof of U.S. citizenship such as certified copy of U.S. birth certificate, naturalization certificate, U.S. passport, etc. Gather corresponding documents showing identity of your future wife.

-4. MARRIAGE: Get ready to order several certified copies of your future Marriage Certificate with English translation and sample color Wedding Photos, and any other proof of a sincere marriage relationship leading up to the marriage.
+4. MARRIAGE: Get ready to order several certified copies of your future Marriage Certificate with English translation and sample color Wedding Photos.

-If you review, study and gather the items outlined in this article, then yes, you will be well ahead of the game and far along in the process of accomplishing your goal of Getting Married in Colombia (or other country) and Securing your Spousal Visa.
+If you review, study and gather the items outlined in this article, then yes, you will be well ahead of the game and far along in the process of accomplishing your goal of Getting Married in Colombia and Securing your Spousal Visa.

 USA Immigration Attorney